nextgis/docs_ngweb/source/layers_settings.rst

    The identification window.
 Names of the fields are displayed with superscript symbols

+* Type - defines what data can be stored in the fiels:

+   * INTEGER - numbers between -2147483647 and 2147483647, no decimals;
+   * BIGINT - long numbers without decimals, between -9223372036854775807 and 9223372036854775807;
+   * REAL - floating-point numbers, e.g. 44.4444;
+   * STRING - a text of any length;
+   * DATE - date;
+   * TIME - time;
+   * DATETIME - date and time.

+For the next three parameters a dark symbol means "on" and a light symbol means "off".

+.. |attr_label_symbol| image:: _static/attr_label_symbol.png
+   :width: 6mm
+.. |attr_text_search_symbol| image:: _static/attr_text_search_symbol.png
+   :width: 6mm
+.. |attr_table_symbol| image:: _static/attr_table_symbol.png
+   :width: 6mm

+.. |button_plus_layer| image:: _static/button_plus_layer.png
+   :width: 6mm
+   :alt: +

+.. |attr_delete_symbol| image:: _static/attr_delete_symbol.png
+   :width: 6mm
+   :alt: X

+.. |button_hide_details| image:: _static/button_hide_details.png
+   :width: 6mm

+* |attr_table_symbol| Feature table - the attribute is displayed in the identification window.
+* |attr_text_search_symbol| Text search - you can disable text search in the values of the attribute.
+* |attr_label_symbol| Label attribute - the attribute is used for bookmarks.

-In the attribute editing mode you can also add a `Lookup table <https://docs.nextgis.com/docs_ngweb/source/create_other.html#ngw-create-lookup-table>`_.
+You can also add a `Lookup table <https://docs.nextgis.com/docs_ngweb/source/create_other.html#ngw-create-lookup-table>`_.
 It allows to select values of the attribute when you add or edit features.
-To add a lookup table, click on the field in the form, then in the pop-up window select the resource.
+To add a lookup table, click on the field in the form, then select the lookup table resource in the pop-up window .

 .. figure:: _static/update_add_lookup_en.png
    :name: update_add_lookup_pic